This page will lay out as much information as possible about being a vendor in the Pride, Not Prejudice Market.

 When dropping items off at the central hub, it is incredibly important that items be well packaged, bundled, and labeled.
 This will ensure that customers receive their whole, complete order in a timely manner and in turn ensure that vendors receive their payouts as quickly as possible.

-Items must be dropped off on or by Saturday, November 14th.
-We will have someone at the address (our home) to receive your organized, packaged, and labeled orders between 8am and 9pm.
+Items must be dropped off on or by Saturday, May 1, 2021.
+We will have someone at our home to receive your organized, packaged, and labeled orders between 8am and 9pm.
 If you wish to drop off earlier in the week, please contact us so we can work out an arrangement.

 Shipping to Customers

-All packages will be shipped with tracking using Canada Post or through a local delivery service.
+All packages will be shipped with tracking using Canada Post, Swiftpost or through a local delivery service.
 The tracking will ensure we are able to guarantee delivery of packages.

 Local Pick Up